unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

-# Route53 Health Status Alarms
+# Route 53 Health Status Alarms

 ## Overview

-This guide described how to configure email alerts when a URL monitored by Route53 health checks becomes inaccessible.
-It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database [rule engine](https://axibase.com/docs/atsd/rule-engine/).
+This guide describes how to configure email alerts when a URL monitored by Route53 health checks becomes inaccessible.
+It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database [Rule Engine](https://axibase.com/docs/atsd/rule-engine/).

 ## Initial Configuration

-1. In the Amazon Web Services interface, navigate to Route53 by opening the **Services** drop-down menu in the upper toolbar and clicking **Route53** under the **Networking and Content Delivery** section.
+1. From the AWS **Console Home** page, navigate to Route53 by opening the **Services** drop-down list in the upper toolbar and clicking **Route53** under the **Networking and Content Delivery** section.

     ![](./images/route53-locate.png)

 2. Select **Health Checks** from the toolbar on the left and click **Create Health Check**.
-Note that if you have not yet set up Route53 services with your AWS account, you will need to click through an introductory screen before completing this step.
+If you have not set up Route53 services with your AWS account, bypass the introductory screen by clicking **Get started now** under **Avaialability Monitoring**.

     ![](./images/route53-menu.png)